SLAB-NLP/Linguistic-Blood-Bank/README.md

 INFO:root:total tokens:6, unique tokens:3, ratio:0.5
 ```

-## Training the models
+## Training Our models

-### Before you start: training configurations
+*Before you start: training configurations*

-I order to run a training you must create a training configuration which includes the paths to the training data, model parameters, and training procedure parameters.
+In order to run a training you must create a training configuration which includes the paths to the training data, model parameters, and training procedure parameters.
 Each run get specification via a model config and a training procedure config.
 To create a config run the following:
 ```
 python src/model/train_utils.py ARGS